Inspirare-LLC/Radzen.Blazor.GridExportOptions/README.md

 Currenty only CSV and Excel export is available.

+For Excel export regex is used to recognize numbers and dates in order to assign correct types in excel.
+Suggestions for better regex expressions are welcome :)

 # Breaking change

 From version 2.0.0.0 `RadzenGrid` has been replaced with `RadzenDataGrid`.